claudecodeguide.dev

 Option A: Direct Install (Fastest)

-Step 2: Paste this command and press Enter:
+Paste this and press Enter:

 npm install -g @anthropic-ai/claude-code